Pressure Cooker Low Country Boil

 - 1 (12 ounce) bottle beer

-- 1 pound cooked andouille sausage or kielbasa, sliced into 2-inch pieces
+- 1 pound cooked andouille sausage or spicy kielbasa, cut into 1½-inch slices

 - 1 pound fresh large shrimp, peeled and deveined